What are quotes?

 Best practices

 Use assessments for uncertainty - If you can’t accurately quote without seeing the property, create an assessment first.
 This ensures you can provide accurate pricing based on what you observe.
-Proposals for known work - If you know the scope and pricing (e.g., standard services), skip the assessment and create a proposal directly to speed up the sales process.
-Set valid until dates - Add expiration dates to proposals to create urgency for customer decisions and protect yourself from pricing changes.
+Quotes for known work - If you know the scope and pricing (e.g., standard services), skip the assessment and create a quote directly to speed up the sales process.
+Set valid until dates - Add expiration dates to quotes to create urgency for customer decisions and protect yourself from pricing changes.
 Include detailed descriptions - Help customers understand exactly what’s included in your quote.
 The more specific you are, the fewer questions they’ll have.
 Use the Quick Actions menu - Access quote creation from anywhere in the app using the floating action button (FAB) in the bottom-right corner.Next steps

 - Creating jobs - Create confirmed work directly without needing quotes